vatesfr/xen-orchestra/CONTRIBUTING.md

 > If you want to ask a question, we assume that you have read the available [Documentation](https://docs.xen-orchestra.com/).

 Before you ask a question, it is best to search for existing [topics on our forum](https://xcp-ng.org/forum/category/12/xen-orchestra) that might help you.
-In case you have found a suitable topic and still need clarification, you can write your question in this thread.
+In case you have found a suitable topic and still need clarification, you can write your question in that thread.
 It is also advisable to search the internet for answers first.

 If you then still feel the need to ask a question and need clarification, we recommend the following:

 - Open a new Topic.
 - Provide as much context as you can about what you're running into.
-- Provide project and platform versions (nodejs, npm, etc), depending on what seems relevant.
+- Provide project and platform versions (Node.js, npm, etc.), depending on what seems relevant.

 The community will then answer you as soon as possible.